 3. Evaluate the Covariance Results:

 Two variables can be positively correlated (more of one means more of another) or negatively correlated (more of one means less of another).
-In this case, Systolic vs Weight is 266.9 (a positive correlation).

 Why Choose QI Macros Statistical Software for Excel?

 - Only $299 USD - less with quantity discounts

 - Accurate Results Without Worry